Twenty states, D.C. join in opposing Texas lawsuit on emergency abortion care - NewsBreak

 Twenty states, D.C. join in opposing Texas lawsuit on emergency abortion care

-Attorney General Keith Ellison was among the 20 attorneys general who filed a brief opposing Texas.
-Official photo.
+Protesters hold up signs at a protest outside the Texas state capitol on May 29, 2021, in Austin, Texas.
+Thousands of protesters came out in response to a new bill outlawing abortions after a cardiac activity is detected signed by Texas Gov. Greg Abbot.
+(Sergio Flores/Getty Images)

-WASHINGTON — Attorneys general from 20 states and the District of Columbia — including Minnesota Attorney General Keith Ellison — filed a brief in federal court on Tuesday, challenging Texas’ assertion that states shouldn’t have to comply with a federal law that protects doctors who end a pregnancy to save the patient’s life.
+WASHINGTON — Attorneys general from 20 states and the District of Columbia filed a brief in federal court on Tuesday challenging Texas’ assertion that states shouldn’t have to comply with a federal law that protects doctors who end a pregnancy to save the patient’s life.

 The brief argues the judge in the case shouldn’t grant Texas’ request for preliminary injunctive relief that would stop the federal government from enforcing the law, or a pre-judgment ruling, on the Emergency Medical Treatment and Labor Act.